collective/collective.task/README.rst

 * a fielset task behavior, with the same fields as a task
 * a task container behavior, just providing a marker interface

-A task has the following fields:
+The task behaviour has the following fields:

 * a task description: richtext field.
 * an assigned group: vocabulary of plone groups (can be redefined).
 Master field for assigned user